 This is a common diagnosis after traumatic brain injury (TBI) and involves the disc equilibrium between the abilities of each eye to function properly.
 A person with convergence insufficiency (CI) will commonly have to turn or tilt their head in order to get the two eyes to line up properly.
 This can result in headaches, neck aches and balance problems.
 It is also extremely tiring to read or be on a computer with this condition since there is a constant effort to keep the eyes in place.
 There are rehabilitative exercises that your doctor can prescribe for you in order to overcome this difficulty.
 It is solvable in most cases and can bring relief.

 This can occur during the trauma of traumatic brain injury (TBI).
 It can be observed directly after an accident or can come on months later.
 Signs of a detached retina includes seeing tiny specks or floaters, seeing flashes of light, blurred vision, or gradually reduced peripheral vision.
 Surgical repair is effective if done in time.

 FIELD OF VISION TEST

 Your eye doctor may have you undergo a field of vision test in which you sit in front of complex and convex series of blinking lights.
 This will test your ability to see in all normal areas of vision.
-The test includes effort related tests which can show someone is faking their vision problems, so be careful and do your best on this valuable test.
-It is not uncommon for victims of TBI to have diminishment of their field of vision, usually it is the peripheral vision.
+The test includes effort-related tests which can reveal someone faking their vision problems, so be careful and do your best on this valuable test.
+It is not uncommon for victims of TBI to have diminishment of their field of vision.
+Usually it is the peripheral vision.